andras-simonyi/citeproc-org/README.md

     #+CSL_STYLE: /path/to/csl_style_file

-line to the org-mode document.
+line to the Org-mode document.
 (CSL styles can be downloaded, for instance, from the [Zotero Style Repository](https://www.zotero.org/styles).)
 Dependent styles (which are not “unique” styles in the terminology of the Zotero Style Repository) are not supported.